-Plugins » Pattern Renamer 2.3.3
+P3DO Plugins - Pattern Renamer

-Only compatible with P3dO 2.2 and above
+Compatible with P3dO 2.2 and above

-Pattern Renamer is a mass renaming and renumbering plugin.
+Pattern Renamer is a mass renaming plugin.

 How it works